 Why wouldn’t you wash your house?

-Get a ladder, bucket and sponge and go to work.
 You’ll be shocked at how clean the siding looks after you’re finished and your buyers will certainly appreciate it!

 #20 Wash vinyl fences

 Sounds simple, but if you have a white vinyl fence, wash it.